ahmedalejo/System.Reactive.EventStream/README.md

 }
 ```

-The fraud detection event which can be used to trigger a detail analise somewhere else
+The fraud detection event that can be used to trigger a detailed analysis somewhere else

 ```csharp
 public class FraudDetected